vincecarse/EC331/Comments_and_Thoughts/README.md

  - Do I need to find instruments for the interaction variables?
  - Do I need to provide a model for interaction terms?
     - What about in a production function estimate?
+    - (instruments can only control for time-varying endogeneity)
 - Three-level panels/fixed-effects
   - Campus within a district over time
 - What is hierarchical modelling and should I use it?